-The above results enable us to conclude that the REE does make sense in a repeated framework where agents by observing the realized REE outcome and refining their information, learn how to achieve the limit symmetric information REE.
-Thus, for all practical purposes we could use the symmetric REE instead of the asymmetric information one, as the symmetric REE, provides a foundation or rationalization for the asymmetric one.
-The advantage of adopting the symmetric REE is that, it exists universally (and not generically), and obviously it is incentive compatible and interim Pareto optimal, properties that the standard asymmetric information REE fails to have.
+The above results enable us to conclude that the REE does make sense in a repeated framework where agents, by observing the realized REE outcomes and refining their information, learn how to achieve the limit symmetric information REE.
+Thus, for all practical purposes we could use the symmetric REE instead of the asymmetric information one, as the symmetric REE provides a foundation or rationalization for the asymmetric one.
+The advantage of adopting a symmetric REE is that it exists universally (and not generically), and it is obviously incentive compatible and interim Pareto optimal, properties that the standard asymmetric information REE fails to have (see also Qin and Yang 2020).
+1

-The paper proceeds as follows: in Section 2 we describe the model.
-In Section 3 we give examples of how asymmetrically informed agents may (or may not) learn from the REE prices and allocations.
-In Section 4 we consider a sequence of repeated economies and describe the corresponding limit economy, then we show in Section 5 that the sequence of REE that emerge in the repetitions approximates a REE in the limit economy.
-In Section 6 we introduce the non trivial learning condition which grants that in the limit economy there exists a REE which is efficient, incentive compatible and implementable as a perfect Bayesian equilibrium of an extensive form game.
-Under the same condition we show in Section 7 that, in the limit economy, every a REE compatible with the information accumulated in the repetitions is the limit of some sequence of approximated REE that emerge int he repetitions.
-Finally, we collect in the Appendix some results useful to the discussion.
+The paper proceeds as follows: in Sect.
+2 we describe the model.
+In Sect.
+3 we give examples of how asymmetrically informed agents may (or may not) learn from the REE prices and allocations.
+In Sect.
+4 we consider a sequence of repeated economies and describe the corresponding limit economy.
+In Sect.
+5 we show that the sequence of REE that emerge in the repetitions approximates a REE in the limit economy.
+In Sect.
+6 we introduce the non trivial learning condition which guarantees that in the limit economy there exists a symmetric REE which is efficient and incentive compatible.
+Under the same condition we show in Sect.
+7 that, in the limit economy, every symmetric REE that is compatible with the information acquired in the repetitions is the limit of some sequence of approximated REE that emerge in the repetitions.
+Finally, we collect in the "Appendix" some results useful to the discussion.